Nonparametric risk bounds for time-series forecasting: Conclusion

 \section{Conclusion}

-This paper demonstrates how to control the generalization error of common macroeconomic forecasting models --- ARMA models, vector autoregressions (Bayesian or otherwise), linearized dynamic stochastic general equilibrium models, and linear state-space models.
+This paper demonstrates how to control the generalization error of common time-series forecasting models, especially those used in economics and engineering---ARMA models, vector autoregressions (Bayesian or otherwise), linearized dynamic stochastic general equilibrium models, and linear state-space models.
 We derive upper bounds on the risk, which hold with high probability while requiring only weak assumptions on the data-generating process.
 These bounds are finite sample in nature, unlike standard model selection penalties such as AIC or BIC.
 Furthermore, they do not suffer the biases inherent in other risk estimation techniques such as the pseudo-cross validation approach often used in the economic forecasting literature.

 While we have stated these results in terms of standard economic forecasting models, they have very wide applicability. \autoref{thm:bound1} applies to any forecasting procedure with fixed memory length, linear or non-linear. \autoref{thm:bound3} applies only to methods whose forecasts are linear in the observations, but a similar result for nonlinear methods would just need to ensure that the dependence of the forecast on the past decays in some suitable way.